mousebird-consulting-inc/WhirlyGlobe/tutorial/android/getting-started.md

 ### Code Blocks

-There are times you’ll need to ender project settings, code, or commands in the Terminal verbatim.
+There are times you’ll need to enter project settings, code, or commands in the Terminal verbatim.
 They will look like this.

 {% highlight bash %}
 Enter Precisely This Text